 Peloton Strive Score Accuracy

-The most accurate way to measure maximum heart rate is cardiopulmonary exercise testing, also known as the CPX test or the cardiac stress test.
+According to Khaled Albouaini, Ph.D., a consultant cardiologist at the Royal Liverpool University Hospital, “the most accurate way to measure maximum heart rate is cardiopulmonary exercise testing, also known as the CPX test or the cardiac stress test“.

-However, this test can only be performed in the laboratory setting, so access to this equipment is not always available, nor practical.
+Unfortunately, this type of assessment is out of reach, for most people.
+It can only be performed in the laboratory setting, so access to this equipment is not always available, or practical.

-An alternative is the age-predicted maximal heart rate equation generated by Dr. William Haskell and Dr. Samuel Fox in 1971, which is most commonly used till today.
+An alternative (used in peloton strive score calculations) is the age-predicted maximal heart rate equation generated by Dr. William Haskell and Dr. Samuel Fox in 1971, which is most commonly used today.

-Multiple studies have shown that “this equation has been reported to have a standard deviation of between 10 and 12 bpm, as well as significantly over and underestimating HRmax in younger and older adults” (Tanaka et al. 2001).
+According to Hirofumi Tanaka, Ph.D., a researcher from Texas, “age-predicted maximal heart rate have a standard deviation of between 10 and 12 beats per minute (bpm), as well as significantly over and underestimating HRmax in younger and older adults.”